apeeqq/apache-fileserver/README.md

 User of this project has full responsibility for the usage.

 After downloading the repository
-1. You must run command: sudo mkdir -p /srv/salt/fileserver #This makes directory path /srv/salt/fileserver to your computer, if it doesn't already exist
+1. You must run command in your salt-master pc: sudo mkdir -p /srv/salt/fileserver #This makes directory path /srv/salt/fileserver to your computer, if it doesn't already exist
 2. Copy **files.com.conf, init.sls, user.rules, user6.rules** files to directory path: /srv/salt/fileserver
 3. Run the module with command: sudo salt '*' state.apply fileserver